tangentsoft/libtabula/README-Visual-C++.md

 Then try again.

-Choosing a Different C++ Compiler or Toolchain
+Choosing a Different C++ Compiler or CPU Target
 ----

-The native Windows version of CMake normally tries to use Visual C++ if it's available.
+The native Windows version of CMake normally tries to use Visual C++ if it's available, and it generates 32-bit project files by default.

 If CMake finds multiple versions of Visual C++ installed, it will use the newest one.
 To force it to use another, give a command like:

-     c:/Program Files/CMake/bin/cmake -G "Visual Studio 11 2012"
+     cmake -G "Visual Studio 11 2012"

-Give the `--help` flag instead to get a list of available generators for the `-G` option.
+Give the `--help` flag to get a list of available generators for the `-G` option.

-CMake normally generates project files for building 32-bit executables.
 To generate 64-bit executables instead, add "Win64" to the end of the generator name:

-     c:/Program Files/CMake/bin/cmake -G "Visual Studio 12 2013 Win64"
+     cmake -G "Visual Studio 12 2013 Win64"

 If you have MinGW installed alongside Visual Studio and want it to use MinGW instead, see `README-MinGW.md`.

-If you have Cygwin installed alongside Visual Studio, simply install the Cygwin version of CMake using Cygwin's `setup*.exe` program.
+If you have Cygwin installed alongside Visual Studio and want CMake to build under Cygwin instead of Visual C++, simply install the Cygwin version of CMake using Cygwin's `setup*.exe` program.
 That build of CMake assumes you're building under Cygwin, *for* Cygwin, by default.
 See `README-Cygwin.md`.

 Building the Library and Example Programs